mochams/rebar3_go/README.md

 ## Acknowledgments

 Inspired by the needs of the Erlang/OTP community for reliable Go port communication.

-See also [erlgo](https://github.com/mochams/erlgo)
+## Complementary Libraries

+- [Erlgo](https://github.com/mochams/erlgo): Send and Receive messages between Erlang and Go.

 Now go forth and make your Erlang and Go code talk to each other like old friends! 🚀✨